cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 1. Volume will be scaled to the device's range

-The {id} is the unqiue id of the volume from the device.
+The {id} is the unique id of the volume from the device.
 For TVs, there generally be a 'speaker' or 'main' and a 'headphone'.
 For a multi-zone AVR, there will be a volume/mute for each zone (extoutput-zone1, extoutput-zone2, etc).